Choosing the best cage for your chameleon

 In such cases, these are glass cages designed for reptiles.
 An old fish tank is not the same thing and will lead to all sorts of problems.

-In climates where it is essential to provide heating, for many enthusiasts it’s not practical to heat a room and use net cages.
+In climates where heating is essential, for many enthusiasts, it’s not practical to heat a room and use net cages.
 A glass cage is the only option.
 With care and planning, a glass cage can provide effective housing.
-It would never be my first choice but it would silly to ignore them.
+It would never be my first choice, but it would be silly to ignore them.

 Netting Cages